Knuxfan24/KnuxLib/Supported_Formats.md

 > **Note**
 > Sonic Lost World has two main message tables, one of them writes in a binary identical fashion to the source file, but the other has mistakes in the BINA Footer.
 This implementation has also not being tested in game due to HedgeArcPack seemingly corrupting the UI pac files containing the xtb2 files when trying to resave them.

-- [Path Spline (.path)](KnuxLib/Engines/Hedgehog/PathSpline.cs) reading and OBJ exporting for Sonic Lost World, Sonic Forces and Sonic Frontiers.
-OBJ importing and saving for Sonic Forces and Sonic Lost World.
+- [Path Spline (.path)](KnuxLib/Engines/Hedgehog/PathSpline.cs) reading, writing and OBJ exporting for Sonic Lost World, Sonic Forces and Sonic Frontiers.
+OBJ importing for Sonic Forces and Sonic Frontiers.

 > **Note**
-> Has an unknown chunk of data in the form of each path's k-d tree.
+> Has a few unknown value and an unknown chunk of data in the form of each path's k-d tree.

-- [Point Cloud (.pccol/.pcmodel/.pcrt)](KnuxLib/Engines/Hedgehog/PointCloud.cs) reading, writing, JSON serialisation and JSON deserialisation.
+- [Point Cloud (.pccol/.pcmodel/.pcrt/.pointcloud)](KnuxLib/Engines/Hedgehog/PointCloud.cs) reading, writing, JSON serialisation and JSON deserialisation.

 > **Note**
 > Has an unknown value.